pjuwyD/demoservice/README.md

 "*Service2*" - reads website given as an input, sends it to the Service1 (together with the hashing algorithm, hardcoded to md5) and returns hashed message

 ## Improvements over default example
-- Both microservices are written for Python3,
+- Both microservices are written in Python3,
 - Image size is greatly reduced by using python:3.13-slim instead of full python,
 - By specifying a specific Python version, you ensure compatibility and stability, avoiding potential issues with future updates,
-- Docker image can be built for both amd64 and arm64 architecture - this is important because of the fwatchdog that is built for specific version,
+- Docker image can be built for both amd64 and arm64 architectures - this is important because of the fwatchdog that is built for specific version,
 - New user and group was created service1/2:service1/2 in order not to use root user to execute fwatchdog on entrypoint, and
 - fwatchdog is installed in /usr/local/bin which is accessible to non-root users.

 ## CI-CD
-Continious integration is ensured using github workflow (see .github/workflows/ci-cd.yml).
+Continuous integration is ensured using github workflow (see .github/workflows/ci-cd.yml).
 Workflow is configured to be triggered whenever new tag (e.g., v2.0.0) is published - to push image with the release tag, or on each commit (i.e., to the main branch, not to the feature/bugfixes branches) to push the image with the latest tag.
 The flow is as follows:
-1. Chekout the source code
+1. Checkout the source code
 2. Setup Python (3.13, for pytest)
 3. Install pytest
-4. Run unit test for Service1
+4. Run unit tests for Service1
 5. Run unit tests for Service2
 6. Run e2e tests
 7. Setup docker buildx (for multiplatform images)